 Notes

 Your sweet potato may take more or less time depending on how you cube them.
-They are better within the first day or two.

 I know these sweet potato chocolate chip cookies aren’t your typical cookies, but they are a great snack if you are trying to watch your sweets intake.
 I think they make a great toddler snack as well (be careful with the peanut butter; you can always sub in something else if allergies are an issue.)
 I am trying to think of how to make them crunchier because some do like a bit of a crisp to their chocolate chip cookies.
 Maybe try flattening them out so they are almost like sweet potato chocolate chip cookie crisps.
 I will fool around with the recipe some more to see what I can come up with.